isomerpages/mindef-sg101/_defence-and-security/Challenges/Withdrawal of British Forces and the Need to Build Our Own Defence Force.md

 description: ""
 third_nav_title: Challenges
 ---
+### Withdrawal of British Forces and the Need to Build Our Own Defence Force

 Amid such regional hostilities, we had to contend with a serious blow to our national defence.
 In July 1967, the British announced that they would be withdrawing their military from Singapore.
 The withdrawal of British forces illustrated the need to build our own military to protect ourselves from hostile forces.

 ![](/images/Defence/Defence%203.jpg)